MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-facilities-equipment-ss-csh.md

 5. In the **General** section, fill in the information as required:

     - **Name**.
-Enter the name of the facility or equipment you want to add for service scheduling.
+Enter the name of the facility or equipment you want to add for scheduling.

     - **Business Unit ID**.
 Enter a business unit ID.
 To choose an ID, select the **Lookup** button and then select from the list.
 You can also create a new business unit ID.